 Navigating the Road Ahead

 Roadway improvements are a thoughtful and lengthy process.
 In the City of Fort Myers there are roads that are maintained by the State of Florida and Lee County.
 Interactive Map on Roads gives you the opportunity to put in the road to determine which government entity makes road improvement decisions.
+Another good resource is SUMA: Support for Urban Mobility Analysis, however with our increasing population we need more robust and current information.

 Increases in freight and person movement has meant increasing the capacity in critical corridors within the City of Fort Myers.
 As we increase denser developments with a mix of jobs, shops, and homes so more people can walk, bike, or take transit to more and closer destinations, we consider the impact of different travel routes.